Solar Monitoring IoT solution: an all-in-one, real-time solar operation center and issue management tool.

 To meet the needs of the customer, we created a Solar Monitoring IoT solution, (built on our Dynamix integrated data, AI + IoT platform), that could provide predictive analytics and an alert system application, via a solar command center, that can monitor and check the status of the PV performance based on the data collected from the inverter and 4G energy meters.

-In addition, the Solar Monitoring IoT solution was configured to issue additional alerts, such as when energy production is below or above required targets, to further enhance utilization.
+In addition, the Solar Monitoring IoT solution was configured to issue additional alerts, such as when energy production is below or above required targets, to further enhance utilisation.
 This advanced capability with additional machine learning capability helps manage the PV assets and performance to ensure maximum energy production with minimum maintenance.
 The wide range of PV site O&M services includes preventive maintenance, performance management and analytics, data management services and more.

 Defining what data to collect is critical